Dragon Boat Festival, or Duanwu Festival, is an important Chinese celebration filled with legends and traditions.

 Watch a race in action:

-Zongzi is the traditional food of Dragon Boat Festival.
+Zongzi is the traditional food of the festival.
 The rice dumplings are stuffed with various fillings and steamed or boiled inside bamboo.

 Many families prepare the rice dumplings the day before and enjoy them first thing in the morning.

 Try making zongzi.
 These recipes include a sweet version with red beans and a savory version with pork belly.

 Incense & Herb Bags

 Xiang bao (perfume sachets), mostly worn by children, are believed to provide protection and bring luck.

 This traditional craft is usually made out of cloth, ribbon, or paper, and filled with fragrant herbs and powders.

 Special Plants Hung on Doors

 For generations, families have hung Chinese mugwort and calamus from their doors and walls to ward off disease and to keep flies and mosquitos away.